Unleash/unleash-client-php/README.md

 apps.
 That's why this library has built-in support for PSR-16 cache implementations.

 If you don't provide any implementation and default implementation exists, it's used, otherwise you'll get an exception.
-You can also provide a TTL which defaults to 30 seconds.
+You can also provide a TTL which defaults to 30 seconds for standard cache and 30 minutes for stale data cache.

+> Stale data cache is used when http communication fails while fetching feature list from the server.
+In that case
+> the latest valid version is used until the TTL expires or server starts responding again.
+An event gets emitted
+> when this happens, for more information see [events documentation](doc/events.md).

 Cache implementations supported out of the box (meaning you don't need to configure anything):